aminoa/blog/content/posts/open-source/index.md

 [^newsgroups]: Looking at TechTarget, Usenet allowed researchers/academics to share information/ideas via an online discussion forum - it used the Network News Transfer Protocol (NNTP).

-[^lookandfeed]: Battle for ‘Look and Feel’, software patents which could protect the idea/concept behind software, which copyright law didn’t cover
-- 1987: SoftKlone won legal battle over look and feel of its programs
-- 1989: Stallman founded League for Programming Freedom, separate org to combat above issue (GNU promoted it)
-- 1988-95: Apple filed (and eventually lost) lawsuits against HP/Microsoft about look and feel
+[^lookandfeel]: There was a battle for ‘Look and Feel’ where software patents which could protect the idea/concept behind software.
+In 1989, Stallman founded League for Programming Freedom, a separate organization to combat above issue (GNU promoted it)  and by in 1995: Apple lost lawsuits against HP/Microsoft about look and feel.

 [^bsdinfo]: At UC Berkeley, Kevin Bostic led a team to separate BSD code from AT&T Unix to make a free software version.
 In 1989 and 1991, networking code would be added to BSD but a year later, Unix Systems Labs (the company which took over Unix from AT&T) sued Berkeley System Design (which was founded by Berkeley students part of the Computer Systems Research Group, or CSRG).
 After AT&T bought 20% of shares in Sun Microsystems in 1987 and collaborated to create Unix System V, a consortion of companies afraid of not being part of the standardization process came together to form the Open Source Foundation, a body which focused Unix standardization (but not FOSS).
 This body didn't materialize much.